 Sowmya is a 3rd-year Pharmacology Honors student and is doing her summer internship in the Plemel Lab.
 She is working to explore how age impairs remyelination and the roles of microglia/macrophages during aging.
 Outside of the lab, Sowmya enjoys biking and walking in the sunshine, and dancing.

 Elyse is a third-year Neuroscience student here at the University of Alberta.
 She started this May as a summer student in Dr. Kerr’s lab and will continue throughout the next year.
 Her project focuses on the changes in dorsal horn innervation in established EAE and how these changes vary between males and females.

 Kelly completed her MSc at the University of Toronto in the Department of Molecular and Medical Genetics.
 The main focus of her research will be using Cuprizone model of progressive Multiple Sclerosis in mice to investigate how microglial cells respond to demyelination and the factors that are released into the extracellular matrix as a result of the toxin.

-After completing an MSc from the University of Alberta, Gustavo started working with Dr. Kerr and has been working with him for the past 9 years.
+After completing an MSc from the University of Alberta, Gustavo started working with Dr. Kerr and has worked with him for the past 9 years.
 Gustavo is an important lab resource.
-He trains new staff and students on a variety of tasks ranging from bench work to data processing.
-Recently, his work has shifted more towards lab administration, as well as identifying hazards and implementing controls in order to make sure the lab follows EHS standards.
+He trains new staff and students on various tasks ranging from bench work to data processing.
+Recently, his work has shifted more towards lab administration, as well as identifying hazards and implementing controls to make sure the lab follows EHS standards.